Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 To start the process of planetary regeneration you need a vehicle of sorts; perhaps a digital republic?
 Starting at ground zero; viability depends on a sufficient variety of participants for something to catalyse.
 In Regens case this would be the emergence of RND the networks progenitors.
 Essentially, they worked for Cosmos as a development shop which brought in and sustianed the resources needed to build the Regen ledger.

 For this ledger to exist though; an ecosystem of participants running nodes must again be gathered requiring further communications and outreach.
 With this validator network running data integrity is ensured through the blockchain but thats about all.
-Who are
+Who are the validators in the set?
+What are their ethics and commitments?
+Whats their purpose here and hope to gain?
+For whom?

-To ensure the integrity of the vision integrity, it's necessary to make contingency plans against economic pressures by passing over vision stewardship to a non-profit.
+To ensure the vision stays on course it's necessary to make contingency plans against economic pressures by curating ecosystem participation and passing over vision stewardship to a non-profit.
 In Regens case the foundation stewards 30% of the ledgers tokens in order to grow capabilities and capacity; distributing them in a just manner.
+Uh oh, this i

 So whats a just distribution?
 Whats justice?
 Crikey these are big ones.